Tuna sells for record $3 million in auction at Tokyo's new fish market

-Kiyoshi Kimura, who owns the Sushizanmai chain, paid 333.6 million yen ($3.1 million) for the 278-kg (613-lb) fish caught off the coast of northern Japan's Aomori prefecture, or double what he had paid six years ago.
+Kiyoshi Kimura, who owns the Sushizanmai chain, paid 333.6 million yen ($3.1 million) for the 613 pound fish caught off the coast of northern Japan's Aomori prefecture, or double what he had paid six years ago.

 "The tuna looks so tasty and very fresh, but I think I did too much," Kimura told reporters outside the market later.